superoo7/superoo7.github.io/content/posts/virtuals-acp-chromia.md

 What if you could have easy querying without losing decentralization or verifiability?

-With just a few lines of code, you can use **Chromia as a decentralized database** for ACP agents—unlocking easy, dev-friendly queries while preserving transparency and simplicity.
+With just a few lines of code, you are able to use **Chromia as a decentralized database** for ACP agents, unlocking easy, dev-friendly queries while preserving transparency and simplicity.

 {{< figure width="80%" src="/images/virtuals-acp-chromia/acp-overview.png" caption="Overview of ACP Stats" >}}